voiceflow/runtime-client-js/README.md

 ### Integration Step-by-Step

-See [here](docs/step-by-step.md) for a step-by-step breakdown of the Minimal Working Integration.
+See [here](docs/step-by-step.md) for step-by-step instructions on using the Runtime Client SDK.
 Make sure to read "Setting up a Voiceflow App" first.

 ## Advanced Usage